 The Nokia E3101 features signature acoustics to ensure that music is delivered precisely as expected.
 The size of the driver does affect audio quality; the larger the driver, the greater the bass.
 However, this isn’t always the case.
 The ideal size for an earphone driver is between 8mm and 15mm in diameter, and the E3101 falls just in the middle at 13mm.

-We were thrilled to see that the E3101 remained as sharp and balanced at the highest volume setting as it did at lesser settings.
+We were thrilled that the E3101 remained as sharp and balanced at the highest volume setting as it did at lesser settings.
 Most modern pop songs and acoustic recordings, as well as genres with more intense or instrument-laden sounds like pop, trance, country, or whatever musical genre fits your boat, will be no problem.

 Fortunately, even at the highest level, we never experienced any cracking or artifacts.
 In terms of stereo sound quality, we put it to the test by playing LMFAO’s “Party Rock Anthem” a 2011 Electronic Pop track famed for its mix Bb Instruments.
 We noticed that, given the price range, the separation and balance between left and right earphones worked quite well.
 Even in slow and strong ballads like Adele’s “Easy on Me” or Taylor Swift’s “Cardigan”, the Nokia E3101 does not disappoint, with every word coming through crystal clear.

 Even if it isn’t perfect, the Nokia E3101 TWS produces a clear, balanced sound.
 Though the audio is clear, it lacks the depth and dynamic range that a more expensive model would provide.
 There’s no denying that spending a little more on Samsung Galaxy Buds2 will bring you better sound, but when you consider that they’re also more expensive than the Nokia E3101, the Nokia E3101 becomes an attractive option.

 The microphone works great for normal calls and audio recordings